Skip to content

 }'# | .append mcp.spawn

-This creates a generator that:
+This creates a service that:

 • Runs the MCP server process (npx -y "@modelcontextprotocol/server-everything")